alfianhid/Stream-Processing-for-Twitter-API-Data-using-Confluent-Kafka/README.md

 1. Setup your Twitter Developer account to the Elevated level
 2. Open your app project on Twitter Developer portal and copy the Bearer Token
 3. Paste the Bearer Token to kafka_producer.py (line 23)
+4. Change the "search term" to your choice (line 26)
-4. Activate Docker, open terminal, and write
+5. Activate Docker, open terminal, and write
 ```
 docker-compose build
 docker-compose up
 ```
-5. Open new terminal and write
+6. Open new terminal and write
 ```
 python3 kafka_producer.py
 ```
-6. Open new terminal and write
+7. Open new terminal and write
 ```
 python3 kafka_consumer.py
 ```